 On our Chromatic Series models, we have designed a dual-density bridge system, in which two different wood species are used.
 In the mid and low ranges, we use maple, which produces a warm, rich tone.
 In the upper treble range, we make the bridges out of jatoba, which is an extremely dense South American hardwood, and this brings out the pure, clear sparkle of those upper notes.
 All together, the result is a balanced tone that sings across the whole instrument.

 Dusty Strings dulcimers are known for their tuning stability, and this has always been a top priority for us.
-We've made design choices in style of construction, sizing of structural parts and types of wood to achieve a consistency that means you don't have to spend 15 or 20 minutes tuning every time you sit down to play.
-Your dulcimer will be easier to deal with and, barring environmental changes, should stay pleasant to play for a couple of weeks or more.
+We've made design choices in style of construction, sizing of structural parts, and species of wood in order to achieve a consistency that means you don't have to spend 15 or 20 minutes tuning every time you sit down to play.
+We even embed carbon fiber rods into the bracing of some of our larger models to add stiffness to the frame.

 Adapting to a different string spacing is a fairly quick process.
 Once your body becomes accustomed to a new spacing, there is really no issue moving back and forth between old and new.

 All Dusty dulcimers have a convenient handle hole cut into the back to make it easier to grasp and carry the dulcimer with one hand.

 We also put a threaded insert in the back of the dulcimer, which is designed to accept a single playing leg, providing an easy, portable, and affordable way to prop the dulcimer up to a comfortable playing angle.